mansi-shah16/Start-Tech-Internship/README.md

 # Start-Tech-Internship
 **Problem Statement 1- MS Excel**
 Part 1
-It inludes drawing pivot table and adding filters.
+It inludes drawing pivot table and adding filters to the dataset provided.

 Part 2
 Creating the financial dashboard using different charts like bar chart, pie chart, column chart and line chart.